gaoyifan/backup-cards/docs/api.md

 **Notes:**
 - Changes are immediately persisted to the SQLite runtime config (`--db-path`)
 - CLI options such as listen address/port still require a restart to take effect
+- Include patterns are processed first by rsync, then exclude patterns
+- Only provided fields are updated; omitted fields retain their current values

 ### Subscriptions